MichaIng/DietPi-Docs/docs/software/cloud.md

             chmod -R urbackup:urbackup /path/to/backup/storage
             ```

-    Additionally, the location of the `tmp` directory should also be changed in accordance to the backup storage location.
+    Additionally, the location of the `tmp` directory can also be changed (see also the [corresponding UrBackup documentation chapter](https://www.urbackup.org/administration_manual.html#x1-700008.5.1) about this issue).
     Unfortunately, this location cannot be changed via the web interface, it has to be set manually in the configuration file, e.g. via

     ```sh
     nano /etc/default/urbackupsrv
     ```